Claussss/VocMatch/README.md

 #### Training
-I trained a VAE with resnet18 backbone using the following hyperparameters:
+I employed a Variational Autoencoder (VAE) with a ResNet18 backbone and the following hyperparameters for training:

 | Hyperparameter    | Value |
 |:------------------|:-----:|